 For consistency, a Service must always fire at least one StatusUpdateEvent with an incomplete progress completion percentage (i.e. a percentage between 1 and 99), even if the device cannot physically report the progress of the update firmware process.
 If the update firmware process completes successfully, the Service must fire a StatusUpdateEvent with a progress of 100 or use the special constant SUE_UF_COMPLETE, which has the same value.
 These Service requirements allow applications using this method to be designed to always expect some level of progress notification.

-If an error is detected during the asynchronous portion of a update firmware process, one of the following StatusUpdateEvents will be fired:
+If an error is detected during the asynchronous portion of an update firmware process, one of the following StatusUpdateEvents will be fired:

 Value Meaning